Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Introduction

 \subsection{Overview of our results}

-The main results of this work can be summarized in the following points: \begin{itemize} \item We showed that it's both mathematically possible, and physically justifiable to truncate the infinite Hessian matrix to a finite $N \times N$ for the purpose of finding the transition temperature, i.e when a negative eigenvalue appears. \item Increasing the size $N$ will increase the accuracy of the transition temperature calculation.
-We calculate the exact temperatures for the sizes $N=1,2,3,4$ which can be taken as progressing lower bounds approaching the actual temperature from below.
-In these cases, the $N$-th bound is obtained as the smallest positive solution of the equation $\det(H^{(N)})=0$ equation where $H^{(N)}$ is the $N \times N$ truncation of the Hessian matrix.
-Our analytical results agree identically with those of Kiessling et. al \cite{Kiessling2025} and works as lower bounds for numerical results obtained before. \item We establish a significantly improved upper bound on the transition temperature using Gershgorin circle theorem and by scaling the original Hessian matrix through a similarty transformation.
+The main results of this work can be summarized in the following points: \begin{itemize} \item Building upon the foundational rigorous proofs developed in \cite{Kiessling2025}, we detailed for a physics audience how it is mathematically justified to apply truncation directly to the infinite unbounded Hessian matrix.
+This finite $N \times N$ truncation allows for the calculation of strictly increasing lower approximations to the transition temperature at which a negative eigenvalue appears.

+\item Increasing the size $N$ will increase the accuracy of the transition temperature calculation.
+We independently calculated the exact temperatures for the sizes $N=1,2,3,4$ which can be taken as progressing lower bounds approaching the actual temperature from below.
+The $N$-th bound is obtained as the largest solution of the equation $\det(H^{(N)}(\tau,\gamma))=0$ equation where $H^{(N)}(\tau,\gamma)$ is the $N \times N$ truncation of the Hessian matrix as a function of the dimensionless temperature $\tau$, and the parameter $\gamma$.
+These results independently confirm the lower bounds on $T_c$ obtained in \cite{Kiessling2025}. \item We establish a significantly improved upper bound on the transition temperature using Gershgorin circle theorem and by scaling the original Hessian matrix through a similarty transformation.
 This sharpens the bound on the eigenvalues of the Hessian in terms of the matrix entries, which enables us to establish a bound on the transition temperature $\tau_c$. \end{itemize}

 Our results are summarized in Fig.~\ref {fig:full}.